-2 019 St rategic Objectives: ပိ O $\geqslant$ De Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration > The 2017 collection system project rehabilitated 2.2% of the system.
+2019 Si trategic Objectives: Complete On Track Watch Delayed Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration ✓ , ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; ; The 2017 collection system project rehabilitated 2.2% of the system.
 The 2018 project rehabilitated 2.5%.
 The 2019 project (in construction) is planned to rehabilitate 2.3%.
 The 2020 project (in construction) is planned to rehabilitate 2.0%.
 All projects exceed the goal of 1.3%.
-1B Continue to Implement an Asset Management program \ Implementation of the Asset Management Plan continued in Quarter 3.
-1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station > Construction bid awarded in March 2020.
-Construction expected to start in May 2020.
-1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan > The SCADA Master Plan is expected to be completed in Quarter 4.
-The Collection System Master Plan is expected to be completed during Quarter 4.
-The Treatment Plant Master Plan is scheduled for FY20/21.
-1E Study whether to implement a Private Lateral Program \ Pilot project #4 was completed Quarter 2.
+1B Continue to Implement an Asset Management program ~ ] Implementation of the Asset Management Plan continued in Quarter 4.
+1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station ~ Construction to started in Quarter 4.
+1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan ~ The SCADA Master Plan was completed in Quarter 4.
+The Collection System Master Plan is expected to be completed next fiscal year.
+The Treatment Plant Master Plan is scheduled to start during Quarter 1 (July 2020).
+1E Study whether to implement a Private Lateral Program ~ Pilot project #4 was completed Quarter 2.
 Post-construction flow monitoring has been rescheduled for Winter 20/21 due to lack of rainfall needed for flow monitoring in Winter 19/20.
-2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 • This project has started in Quarter 3.
-2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases \ Ongoing.
+2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 ~ Work on the rate study continued in Quarter 4.
+2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases ~ 1 Ongoing.
 Hartle Court property was declared surplus, with marketing of the property expected to begin in 2020.
-3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve &gt; Ongoing.
+3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve ~ Ongoing.